 Deipnophobia is the irrational fear of dining or engaging in dinner conversations.
 People suffering from this condition will find that merely going out to a restaurant and conversing with someone to be extremely anxiety provoking.
 In some extreme cases, they may even experience anxiety that is so intrusive and extreme that they may have full blown panic attacks.

 Interestingly enough, someone suffering from deipnophobia will experience the aforementioned symptoms when dining only.
-This means that this disorder is innately different from sitophobia, which is the fear of food or of eating.
 There is something about the act of dining out or of merely having dinner conversations that give them immense amounts of anxiety.

 It is also important to note that someone who merely has an aversion to having dinner conversations is not intimation of them then having full blown deipnophobia as this is a mental illness that is characterized by intense amounts of anxiety that hinders their day to day life.